-Back and inner half of the wings are banded with narrow black-and-white lines.
+The back and inner half of the wings of the red-bellied woodpecker are banded with narrow black-and-white lines.
 Outer half of wing is dark with a white crescent at the base of the primaries.
 Head and underparts are grayish white; the lower belly is reddish, though it is usually not obvious.
 Male has a wide red band from the bill over the crown to the nape.
 Female has red on the nape only.
 Voice is a loud, harsh “churrrrrr,” or a dry, nonmusical “chif-chif.”
 As with most other woodpeckers, the flight is undulating.

 Similar species: The red-headed woodpecker cannot easily be confused with this species except in name.
 (Most woodpeckers have some amount of red on the head.)
 The adults of true red-headed woodpeckers have the entire head red, with pure white underparts, rump, and wing patches, and a black (not banded) back.

 Length: 9¼ inches (tip of bill to tip of tail).